eic/eic-shell/README.md

 1. To load the container environment in your run scripts, you have to do nothing special.
    The environment is already setup with good defaults, so you can use all the programs in the container as usual and assume everything needed to run the included software is already setup.

 2. If using this container as a basis for a new container, you can direction access the full container environment from a docker `RUN` shell command with no further action needed.
 For the most optimal experience, you can install your software to `/usr/local` to fully integrate with the existing environment.
-(Note that, internally, `/usr/local` is a symlink to `/opt/view`).